CitizenPlane/slate/source/index.html.md

 # Introduction

 <a href="https://citizenplane.com/" target="_blank">CitizenPlane</a> is a software company that connects travel agencies and metasearches to air content providers.
-Our REST API allows ETAs to search within our stock of open flights, create bookings and process payments.
+Our REST API allows OTAs to search within our stock of open flights, create bookings and process payments.

 The default API endpoint is <a href="https://booking-api.citizenplane.com" target="_blank"> booking-api.citizenplane.com</a>.
 JSON is returned by all API responses, including errors.